 7. View device data on the demo application

 Open the Demo Application website http://sensordemo.digitalmatter.com/.
 From here, enter the DevEUI in the device serial section.
+Watch out - it's case sensitive.
 Select the desired parameter, and data range, then click 'Submit'.
 Any data that has been received will show up on the graph, and a list of all the data (with time stamps) below.